rhoai-mlops/lab-instructions/docs/10-the-backstage/1-tooling-installation.md

 ## Red Hat Product Demo System

 This is currently only available to Red Hat Associates.
 You can order up your own AI500 environment in [RHPDS](https://demo.redhat.com/catalog?search=ml500).
 This will provision for you the latest OpenShift & AI500 workshop environment.
-You can select cluster size, number or users and region.
+You can select cluster size, number of users and region.

 ![images/tl500-order-rhpds.png](images/ml500-order-rhpds.png)